Hazard Ratio Calculator

 Click here to load the example data into the calculator and see the output.
 Make sure you exclude any column headers and that each row should contain exactly 5 values, separated by commas, spaces or tabs.
 Use dot as a decimal notation.
 If there is censored data, it should be reflected by decreasing the number at risk, as shown in the example, e.g. at week #6 there is one censored observation in group A.

 The hazard ratio calculator will output: hazard ratio, two-sided confidence interval, left-sided and right-sided confidence interval, two-sided p-value and Χ2 statistic.
+It will also plot time to event curves, a.k.a. survival curves.

 What is a hazard ratio (relative hazard)?

 The hazard ratio quantifies the difference between the hazard of two groups and it is calculated as the ratio between the ratios of observed events and expected events under the null hypothesis of no difference between the two groups.
-It is equivalent to the risk ratio when viewed within a time slice, so one can say it is the instantenous risk ratio.
-Most often what is computed is the mean hazard ratio across all time slices, which reflects the differences in two survival curves.
+It is equivalent to the risk ratio when viewed within a time slice, so one can say it is the instantaneous risk ratio.
+Most often what is computed in research papers is the mean hazard ratio across all time slices, which reflects the differences in two survival curves.

 The average hazard ratio is an appropriate statistic when what we are interested in is a comparison of the relative time to event rate, which is what the HR reflects.
 If we denote the observed event rate in group A at time t as ObsA, the expected event rate at time t as ExpA, the observed event rate in group B at time t as ObsB and the expected event rate in group B at time t as ExpB, then the formula is :

+This is the math equation used in this hazard ratio (HR) calculator.
 The formula for the mean hazard ratio is the same, but instead of observed and expected at time t, we sum the observations and expected observations across all time slices.

 From this we can see why the hazard ratio is also called the relative failure rate or relative event rate.
 Another way to describe the overall hazard ratio is as the geometric mean of piecewise hazard ratios (ratios per unit time), weighted proportional to the number of events per period.
 The results from this simple calculation are very close to or identical with results from the more complex Cox proportional hazard regression model which is applicable when we want to take into account other confounding variables.

-In this hazard ratio calculator we use the log-rank test to calculate the Χ2 statistics, the p-value, and the confidence intervals.
+In this software we use the log-rank test to calculate the Χ2 statistics, the p-value, and the confidence intervals.
 It is sometimes wrongly assumed that both the log-rank test and the Cox regression rely on an assumption of proportional hazards between the control and treatment group(s), but this is not so, and the statistic remains a good measure for the differences between groups even if the hazard ratio is changing over time.
 It is true, however, that both methods achieve greatest statistical power when the hazard is proportional across time slices.

 How to interpret a hazard ratio?